kottenator/node-sass-watcher/README.md

 ## Collaboration

-Feel free to create a ticket/pull-request ;)
+Feel free to create a ticket or a pull-request ;)